 When people wait for circumstances to be just right, they almost always end up not doing it.
 How to become a game developer?
 Start learning now.
 Play the great games and analyze them, become active in the gaming community, find people who are learning to become a game programmer just like you.

 Also, you may want to consider enrolling in one of the Unity courses if you decided to learn on this game engine, using C#, the programming language, which is less complicated than C++.
 We have an ambitious course that should introduce you to most of the important concepts in Unity and game development overall.
+By the way, if you want to learn game development, but your finances are currently stopping you, apply for a game development scholarship at BitDegree.
+You can get the course fees funded, and get a financial reward too.

 When you finish our Unity courses, you will not be ready to start working as a game developer.
 You should have a place to get started from, though.
 You’ll also have some idea about what you don’t know yet.